treeman/jonashietala/drafts/i_wrote_my_own_keyboard_layout_was_it_worth_it.markdown

 1. [One shot][] shift on the thumb instead of `E`.

-   The [one shot][] shift seems like such a fantastic feature, but that would require me to move `E` away from the thumb which would snowball into an entirely different layout.
+   The [one shot][] shift seems like such a fantastic feature, but that would require me to move `E` away from the thumb, which would snowball into an entirely different layout.

    Using a combo for [one shot][] shift is another thing I'd like to try that wouldn't be too invasive.

 1. [Home-row mods][].

-   [Home-row mods][] is another very popular feature that would unlock a lot of extra space on the keyboard as it would allow secondary effects on long-press instead of shifting and reduce the amount of combos I have.
+   [Home-row mods][] is another very popular feature that would unlock a lot of extra space on the keyboard (as it would allow secondary effects on long-press instead of shifting and reduce the amount of combos I have).

    I did try it out a little bit, but maybe I could get used to it with more effort?